PD Info Public Domain Information Project

 Traditional

 1823 - m.
 Henry R. Bishop, w.
 John Howard Payne V - Mid pleasures and palaces though we may roam, Be it ever so humble, there's no place like home.
 C - Home!
 Home!
 Sweet, sweet home.
 There's no place like home.
-PD Reprint

 Honest and Truly